Stiivi/sepro-overview/chapters/introduction.md

 domain-specific problems of dynamical complex systems.

-Our goal is to be able to describe the problem by collection of seemingly unrelated observed _state change primitives_ which we call _actuators_.
+Our goal is to be able to describe the problem by collection of seemingly unrelated state change elements which we call _actuators_.
 They are simplifications of observed events and observed circumstances of the events.
 Examples of over-simplified observations that are similar to a text-book like descriptions of the events: